celineyuwono/notes/Basic CompSci/TCP IP.md

 ### Application Layer
 - Application: Application, protocols, and services that interface with the end user.
 - Presentation: Data is formatted, converted, encrypted/decrypted, compressed/decompressed and sent or presented to the user (MIME types).
+TSL, SSL encryption.
 - Session: Open, close, and manage a session between end-user application processes (RPC).

 ### Transport Layer